trailofbits/circomspect/README.md

 #### Using BN128 specific templates together with custom primes (Warning)

-Circom defaults to using the BN128 curve (defined over a 254-bit prime field), but it also supports BSL12-381 (which is defined over a 381-bit field) and Goldilocks (defined over a 448-bit prime field).
+Circom defaults to using the BN128 scalar field (a 254-bit prime field), but it also supports BSL12-381 (which has a 255-bit scalar field) and Goldilocks (with a 64-bit scalar field).
 However, since there are no constants denoting either the prime or the prime size in bits available in the Circom language, some Circomlib templates like `Sign` (which returns the sign of the input signal), and `AliasCheck` (used by the strict versions of `Num2Bits` and `Bits2Num`), hardcode either the BN128 prime size or some other constant related to BN128.
 Using these circuits with a custom prime may thus lead to unexpected results and should be avoided.

 Circomlib templates that may be problematic when used together with curves other than BN128 include the following circuit definitions.